 Simply; if you want a shallow depth of field, then your F-stop number should be small.

 If you want a deep depth of fields, your F-stop number should be higher.

 Also, you have an S program (S for shutter, again it can be named otherwise), where you can set the shutter speed, useful when shooting for example sport, where the speed is your priority.

 You can set the wanted shutter speed, and the camera will adjust the other settings automatically, so your pictures will turn out good.

 ISO is about the sensitivity of the film sensor.
 Generally, a lower number will need more light, the higher will mean that the film is more sensitive, but this will result in more grainy pictures.
 My general ISO setting for studio photography is 200.
-If you are in need of light to get your chosen shutter speed to work, you can set the ISO to a higher value - speeding up the film but at a cost; more grainy pictures.
+If you are in need of light to get your chosen shutter speed to work, you can set the ISO to a higher value.

 But mostly I just keep the ISO at 200, but adjusting it according to the need.

 I make much use of setting the ISO to a high number, if I need light.
 I maybe also not want a slower shuter, or a more low-depth result.
 So, f.ex. in a restaurant I dont mind turning up the ISO to 640, yes, or even 6000.
 My camera can manage it, and honestly, I use most pictures ont the web, so the noice that there might be, is not visible.
 You would have to tak two pictures with same view, to compare, and zoom in on.
 What I mean is that its like people fear the ISO and will do all to avoid turning it up.
 Rather go for a slow shutter (camera shake).